rikiod/SpaceCommsApp/README.md

 | 1 | 1 | 0 | 6 | 1 | 1 | 1 | 1 | 1 | 0 | 1 |
 | 1 | 1 | 1 | 7 | 1 | 0 | 0 | 0 | 0 | 1 | 1 |

+Using this table, we can create equations for each LED

 ```.ino